ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 Functions are supposed to be exactly as other values.
 However, there are two restrictions.

-Function values cannot be displayed in interactive sessions, the placeholder `<fun>` is displayed.
+Function values cannot be displayed in interactive sessions, but the placeholder `<fun>` is displayed.
 This is because there is nothing meaningful to print.
-Once parsed and typed-checked, the source code of a function is discarded by OCaml and nothing remains to be printed.
+Once parsed and typed-checked, OCaml discards the function's source code and nothing remains to be printed.
 ```ocaml
 # sqrt;;
 - : float -> float = <fun>